-If you have been cited or arrested for disturbing the peace while visiting New Orleans, you should contact a local criminal defense attorney.
+If you have been cited or arrested for disturbing the peace in New Orleans you should contact a local criminal defense attorney.
 Even though this offense is just a misdemeanor, it can still leave a black mark on your record for years to come.
-Attorney Elizabeth B. Carpenter has represented many people, especially tourists who have been charged with disorderly conduct in the French Quarter.
-In some cases, she has successfully won a dismissal of all charges.
+Attorney Elizabeth B. Carpenter has represented countless people, especially tourists who have been charged with disorderly conduct / disturbing the peace in the French Quarter.

 1. Appearing in an intoxicated condition